Why Accreditation Matters

 - Employers know the value of your education.
 Institutional accreditation is a reputable, recognized standard in higher education.

-Miami Dade College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and baccalaureate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Miami Dade College.
+Miami Dade College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate and baccalaureate degrees.
+Questions about the accreditation of Miami Dade College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

 The Commission’s contact information is provided to enable interested constituents to (1) learn about the accreditation status of the institution, (2) file a third-party comment at the time of the institution’s decennial review, or (3) file a complaint against the institution for alleged non-compliance with a standard or requirement.
 Normal inquiries about the College, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the appropriate department at the College and not to the Commission’s office.
 For information about the Southern Association of Colleges and Schools Commission on Colleges or the accreditation process, visit the SACSCOC web site.